tfirman/BeepBoop/README.md

 ## Description

-_This program takes an integer as input from the user and returns a range of numbers from 0 to the number chosen, except that the first and every third number thereafter are replaced by "I'm sorry, Dave.
+_This program takes an integer as input from the user and returns a range of numbers from 0 to the number chosen- except that the zero and every third number thereafter are replaced by "I'm sorry, Dave.
 I'm afraid I can't do that."; then any remaining numbers containing 1 are replaced with "Boop!"; then any remaining numbers containing 0 are replaced with "Beep!"._

 ## Specifications